Updated: Nov 15, 2021

-We are excited to welcome Ildiko Polony to the Executive Director role here at Sutro Stewards!
+We are excited to welcome Ildiko Polony (she/her/hers) to the Executive Director role here at Sutro Stewards!

 Born in Oakland, California, Ildiko has been a lifelong environmentalist.
 She focused most of her energy on advocacy for action on climate change and has founded and led many projects and organizations including student groups and 350 San Francisco, founded in 2012.
 About 10 years ago she started gardening in her San Francisco backyard and discovered local wildlife for the first time, her life changed.
 Asking herself the question, “how can I foster the birds, bees, butterflies, and surprisingly diverse wildlife I see,” she went to the internet and soon learned that planting locally adapted California native plants provided food, shelter and resources for local wildlife.If we want wildlife, we must provide the plants that the wildlife evolved with.
 She quickly became a native plant and habitat restoration enthusiast.

 She received a Bachelor’s of Science degree from UC Berkeley in Conservation and Resource Studies, with the thesis titled “Connecting People, Connecting Wildlife: A Bicycle Wildlife Corridor on Arguello Boulevard in San Francisco.”
 Ildiko has been a native plant seed collector and propagator specialist at Larner Seeds, a California native habitat landscaper, a coordinator for Nature in the City’s Backyard Native Nursery Network and San Bruno Mountain Watch’s Mission Blue Nursery Manager.
 She joined Literacy for Environmental Justice as the Native Plant Nursery Manager in 2017 and was a crucial part of the successful development of their Eco-Apprentice program, while growing 70,000 plants.